QaidamGhost/isochron_burial_dating/README.md

  - york_fixed_intercept: A "york fit with a fixed intercept" script modified after an unpublished R script written by Pieter Vermeesch (personal communication)

 ## Instruction
- 0. The scripts assume the ratio of surface production rates as 6.61 which is indicated by the adopted mean life of 10Be and 26Al.
-Try to modify the production rates and mean life in the codes if you want to switch to a different value of the ratio, or the results will show some inaccuracy.
+ 0. The scripts assume the ratio of surface production rates as **6.61** which is indicated by the adopted mean life of 10Be and 26Al. **Try to modify the production rates and mean life in the codes if you want to switch to a different value of that ratio, or the results will show some inaccuracy.**
  1. Define the variables, which are the arguments in "isochron_burial_dating.m", with your values.
  2. Create a file "expo_age.mat" (and an optional "e.mat") in the folder where the .m-files are.
 See the instruction of these two files in "Npb_depth.m" for the creation.
  3. Run "isochron_burial_age(data,init_Rinh,limit,source_lat,source_elv,measured_lat,measured_elv,shielding_factor,z,rho,alpha);" in the command window.